Special Education Services

 This is a yearlong Core Class.
 The Literacy Essentials course is designed to intensively, explicitly, and systematically teach vocabulary, comprehension, and basic writing skills to a small population of students, with reading levels significantly below grade level, and who are unable to access the general education curriculum, even with specialized support.
 The use of scaffolded instruction as well as supplemental and alternate texts and materials enable students to access standards while addressing the literacy needs documented within the IEP.

-This course is designed for students at least two grade levels below who are not making sufficient progress with a single ICR math or general education math class, and who are in need of explicit and systematic specialized math instruction and concrete support of developmental math skills to access grade level Common Core math standards.
-A focus on assessment, progress monitoring, and targeted instruction encourages the expected student behaviors associated with gaining math skills as identified by the Common Core standards of mathematical practice.
+This yearlong Core Class This course focuses on explicit and systematic instruction in basic number sense and appropriate developmental math learning trajectories.
+It is designed for a small population of students with emerging numeracy skills who are unable to access abstract concepts presented in general education math, including ICR math.
+Students in this course typically require explicit and systematic specialized math instruction and concrete support of developmental math skills to access grade level math standards.
+A focus on assessment, progress monitoring, and targeted instruction encourages the expected student behaviors associated with gaining math skills as identified by the standards of mathematical practice.

 Social Skills Essentials

-This course is designed for concrete learners who need more foundational instruction in managing their behavior.
+This yearlong Elective course is designed for concrete learners who need more foundational instruction in managing their behavior.
 Specialized instruction includes a focus on, but is not limited to, personal emotional knowledge, interpersonal relationships, conversational skills, and coping strategies.